RJ/pickleback/README.md

 Packets consist of a sequence number, an ack header, and a payload.

-The ack header acknowledges receipt of the last few packets received from the remote endpoint.
+The ack header acknowledges receipt of the last N packets received from the remote endpoint.

 Packet payloads consist of one or more messages.
-Messages can be any size, and large messages are fragmented into 1024 byte fragment-messages.
+Messages can be any size, and large messages are fragmented into 1024 byte fragment-messages, and reassembled for you.

 When you call `send_message` you get a `MessageId`.
 Once the packet your message was delivered in is acked, you receive an ack for your `MessageId`.
 Unreliable channels also get acks (except if packets are lost).